 James Bond memorabilia from the estate of script writer Jack Whittingham is offered for sale.
 This includes a collection of manuscripts, draft scripts and story treatments for the 1958 project Thunderball which was collected during Whittingham's collaboration with Ian Fleming and Kevin McClory.
 The ill-fated Thunderball project did not come to fruition due to a difference of opinions between Fleming and McClory who parted ways shortly after.
 Nevertheless, Fleming went on to publish a fifth James Bond novel with the same name.
 According to McClory and Whittingham, this novel was loosely based on the story and screen play composed by all three.
 As Fleming failed to credit any other party in the publication, a bitter law case ensued.
 A number of Whittingham's papers included in this sale were used by the prosecution in the court case.
 Estimates for the scripts range from £1,000–£8,000.

-Star Wars is represented in the sale by a rare and important study mold for the dome of R2-D2's head which was used in Star Wars: A New Hope (1977).
-This pre-production plaster mold is offered by the engineer responsible for constructing the first ever R2-D2 robot for the film.
+Star Wars is represented in the sale by a rare and important study mould for the dome of R2-D2's head which was used in Star Wars: A New Hope (1977).
+This pre-production plaster mould is offered by the engineer responsible for constructing the first ever R2-D2 robot for the film.
 It was used it as a guide for dimensions and design of the droid.
 When negotiating a fee with Lucas Film, the engineer was offered a choice of a flat hourly rate for the work or a percentage of the films takings.
 The contract was agreed at a flat hourly rate.
 This lot is estimated at £6,000-£8,000.

 Doctor Who celebrated the 50th Anniversary of the classic series last week.
 The 18th December Entertainment sale will include pieces from across the show's history.
 Bonhams are the only auction house to hold dedicated auctions for the timeless BBC series and offer items from a range of sources.
 Star lots are two prop Yeti homing devises from the recently discovered episode The Web of Fear (1968) with Patrick Troughton as The Doctor.
 Props and monsters from the Tom Baker era are also offered for sale, including a 1978 'Taran Wood Beast' monster costume from Doctor Who: The Androids of Tara (estimates £1,500-£2,000) and a Destroyed Dalek, believed to have appeared in Remembrance of the Dalek (estimates £4,500-£5,000).